ortus-boxlang/boxlang-docs/language/exception-management.md

 ## Catch Types

-The catch construct can take an `any` or a custom exception type declared by the Boxlang engine, Java code or custom exceptions within your code.
+The catch construct can take an `any` or a custom exception type declared by the BoxLang engine, Java code or custom exceptions within your code.
 This is a great way to be able to intercept for specific exception types and address them differently.

 ```java
 try{